learningOrchestra/mlToolKits/readme.md

-# Learning Orquestra: a Machine Learning resource orchestration
+# Learning Orquestra: a Machine Learning resource orchestration (Building)

 The Learning Orchestra is a tool to parallelization of machine learning tasks using microservices.